agvicente/final-project/iot-ids-research/docs/artigo_completo_metodologia.md

 ### 2.2 Machine Learning for IoT Security

 Previous studies have shown the effectiveness of machine learning approaches for IoT intrusion detection.
+Benkhelifa et al. (2018) provide a critical review of practices and challenges in intrusion detection systems for IoT, highlighting the need for more robust and adaptive approaches.
+Cook et al. (2020) present a comprehensive survey on anomaly detection for IoT time-series data, identifying machine learning-based techniques as promising for identifying anomalous patterns in heterogeneous IoT environments.

 However, most studies focus on specific algorithms or limited datasets, lacking comprehensive comparative analysis under standardized conditions.

 ### 2.3 Research Gap